 Where does UX end and UI begin?

 A UI designer works with the initial prototypes set up by the UX designer to include visual elements that make the product beautiful and memorable.
+And that’s a shame because successfully incorporating UI design early can add polish to the details on the finished product.

 According to designer Nick Babich: